 1. Regularly discuss performance objectives

-2. Include a way to measure personal growth
+2. Empower everyone to measure personal growth

-3. Offer opportunities for employee development
+3. Offer opportunities for career development and professional growth

-5. Offer career coaching to help employees achieve their goals
+5. Offer career coaching